conda

 What risk level is conda? +

-conda is a Destructive tool with critical risk.
-Critical-risk tools should be blocked by default and only enabled with explicit human approval.
+conda is a Execute tool with high risk.
+Execute tools should be rate-limited and have argument validation enabled.

 Can I rate-limit conda? +